-Made up of two rather remote islands (and many smaller ones), this tiny country is one of the world's greatest tourist destinations thanks to the incredible unspoilt scenery, naturally warm and friendly people, pleasant climate and fascinating blend of cultures.
+Made up of two rather remote islands (and many smaller ones), this far flung country is one of the world’s greatest tourist hotspots thanks to incredible scenery, adrenalin boosting adventures, naturally warm and friendly people, pleasant climate, award-winning wines and cultural diversity .... all wrapped up in a package the size of Great Britain.

-New Zealand's 29 regions stretch more than 990 miles across two main islands, North Island and South Island, along with the lesser known Stewart Island in the south.
-Each destination is distinctive in character and, with the country being so compact, you can easily visit both islands on your holiday.
+New Zealand’s 29 regions stretch more than 990 miles across two main islands – North Island and South Island, along with the lesser known Stewart Island in the south.
+Each destination is distinctive in character and, with the country being so compact, you can easily pack several into your holiday.

 New Zealand’s Maori culture is an integral part of Kiwi life and adds a dynamic experience for visitors.
 Rotorua, on the central plateau of North Island, has one of the greatest concentrations of Maori residents in the country and is one of the best places to experience this unique culture.
 You’ll almost certainly have the chance to try the “Hongi” – the traditional Maori greeting where two people rub noses.
 And even the non-rugby lovers amongst us couldn’t fail to recognise the familiar sounds and actions of the “Haka”, an ancient Maori dance, which has made the New Zealand All Blacks famous the world over.